mmerrell/mcp-workshop/README.md

 A step-by-step workshop for building an MCP (Model Context Protocol) server using FastMCP.

-## Stage 2: Docker Hub Image Search
+## Stage 4: Tag Comparison and Layer Analysis

-This stage adds Docker Hub integration with the ability to search for container images.
+This stage adds intelligent comparison tools and layer analysis with caching and helpful error messages.

 ## Prerequisites